 Dan Perkins is in his 24th year at Plymouth State University (NH), where he is professor of music and director of choral activities and in 2007 was appointed the first Stevens-Bristow Distinguished Professor.
 In 2011, he was honored as the American Choral Directors Association New Hampshire Choral Director of the Year.
 Dr. Perkins is active as a guest conductor and clinician throughout the United States and abroad.
 He is:

-He is a frequent conductor of the NH Friendship Chorus and will lead their 2014 performance tour in Colombia.
+He is a frequent conductor of the NH Friendship Chorus and led their 2014 performance tour in Colombia.
 His choirs have performed and studied in England, Poland, Slovak Republic, Hungary, Austria, Italy, Ireland, Portugal, Croatia, Bosnia-Herzegovina, Slovenia, Montenegro, Morocco, Vietnam, South Korea, South Africa, Brazil, Peru, Ecuador, Canada, Armenia, Georgia, and throughout the United States.
-He will lead the PSU Chamber Singers on a performance/study tour in Chile in May of 2014.
+He will led the PSU Chamber Singers on a performance/study tour in Chile in May of 2014.
 He was guest conductor for Mid-America and the New England Symphonic Ensemble at Carnegie Hall in April of 2014.
 The chorus of 250 included singers from PSU, MCS, NHMC, and schools in Iowa, Texas, California, Texas, Mississippi, and New Hampshire.

 Major works conducted in the past season include the Bloch "Sacred Service," Bernstein "Mass," Bach "Mass in B minor," Sibelius "Pohjola's Daughter," and Pärt "Te Deum."
 Upcoming engagements include Jason Robert Brown "Parade," Vaughan Williams "Sea Symphony" and "Symphony No. 4," and Tippett "A Child of our Time."